Aristotle-Metadata-Enterprises/wcag-zoo/README.rst

 What is it?
 -----------

-WCAG-Zoo is a set of POSIX-like command line tools that help provide basic validation of HTML against the accessibility guidelines laid out by the W3C Web Content Accessibility Guidelines 2.0.
+WCAG-Zoo is a set of command line tools that help provide basic validation of HTML against the accessibility guidelines laid out by the W3C Web Content Accessibility Guidelines 2.0.

 Each tool checks against a limited set of these and is designed to return simple text output and returns an